account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 For the purpose of this document, the following terms are used to describe specific types of mooring:

-• Off-line mooring: any mooring off the through navigational line of the waterway. e.g. marinas, mooring basins, lay-bys, etc, or
+• Off-line mooring: any mooring off the through navigational line of the waterway. e.g. marinas, mooring basins, lay-bys, etc.

-3.1 Although ‘off-line moorings’ sometimes cater for visiting boats, this section is primarily concerned with boats mooring to the bank of the waterway for a limited period of time normally designated by the landowner.
+3.1 Although ‘off-line moorings’ sometimes cater for visiting boats, this section is primarily concerned with boats mooring to the bank of the waterway for a limited period normally designated by the landowner.

-3.2 In general, Navigation Authorities have a statutory right to allow mooring for an agreed limited period without charge on land that they manage.
-However, omany rivers and some canals the landowner is different from the Navigation Authority and can ask for a charge to moor against their land.
-Typically the amount is shown by way of a sign and the charge is collected daily.
+3.2 In general, Navigation Authorities usually have the right to establish permanent or temporary non-residential linear moorings on waterways where they are riparian landowner.
+However, on many rivers and some canals the landowner is different from the Navigation Authority and can ask for a charge to moor against their land.
+Typically, the amount is shown by way of a sign, and the charge is collected daily.

 3.3 IWA supports a general mix of visitor moorings, the number and type being determined by the nature and popularity of the location.
 More details may be found in the IWA Policy on Residential Boating.

-3. Other than at moorings with designated time limits, mooring can take place anywhere on waterway managed by Canal & River Trust or Scottish Canals for up to 14 days at one time.
+• Boats may moor where it is practical to do so, and where that does not obstruct navigation by other craft or the operation of the waterway.
+Any deviation from this at any point on the waterway should be made clear with visible signage.
+Other than at moorings with designated time limits, mooring can take place anywhere on a waterway managed by CRT or Scottish Canals for up to 14 days at one time.
 In some busy locations this 14-day rule applies to an annual period, i.e. 14 days in one calendar year, in which instance a sign must be in place.
 This does not imply that navigation authorities are obliged to make all of their towpaths suitable to accept mooring, for instance in construction and water depth, as this has never been the case.
-It means that boats may moor anywhere that is practical to do so and that does not obstruct navigation by other craft or the operation of the waterway.

-4. In general IWA does not support Navigation Authorities making charges for short-term visitor moorings.
-In situations where moorings are at a great premium, it will consider supporting charges for visitor moorings which can be reserved or where there are additional services provided such as electric hook-up points.
+• IWA does not support Navigation Authorities making charges for short-term visitor moorings.
+In situations where moorings are at a great premium, it will consider supporting charges for visitor moorings which can be reserved, or where there are additional services provided, such as electric hook-up points.

-3.4 IWA supports the designation of appropriate mooring space for registered trip boat operators during specific operating hours, with appropriate signage provided.
-Outside the operating hours these registered vessels must take up their designated longterm moorings and not occupy visitor mooring space.
+3.4 IWA supports the designation of appropriate mooring space for registered trip boat operators, with appropriate signage provided.
+Dedicated moorings for trip boats provides a known base for commercial and charity run boats.

-3.5 IWA supports the practice of mooring providers reserving visitor mooring space for organised waterways festivals and events, provided that 14 days notice is given and suitable signage is erected prior to the event.
+3.5 IWA supports the practice of mooring providers reserving visitor mooring space for organised waterways festivals and events.
+14 days’ notice should be given, and suitable signage should be erected prior to the event.

 4.1 Winter Moorings